Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Background and Related Work

-As of 2024, full-color video or optical see-through MRHMDs—such as Vision Pro, HoloLens, and Meta's Orion—remain prohibitively expensive, with prices starting at \$3,500 per device.
-This high cost poses a significant barrier to collocated multiplayer play, which requires multiple MRHMDs.
+\paragraph{Inaccessibility of affordable MRHMDs} As of 2025, MRHMDs with either full-color video passthrough or optical see-through---such as Vision Pro, HoloLens, and Meta's Orion---remain prohibitively expensive, with prices starting at \$3,500 per device.
+This high cost poses a significant barrier to co-located multiplayer play, which requires multiple MRHMDs.
 Consequently, research in this area is typically confined to controlled lab settings, limiting the exploration of in-the-wild applications.